GabrielDWu/GabrielDWu.github.io/problemsetting.markdown

 I enjoy writing problems.

-This page contains a list of problems I've written that have appeared on various competitive programming and math contests.
+This page contains a list of problems I've written that have appeared on competitive programming and math contests -- mainly the [Montgomery Blair Informatics Tournament](https://mbit.mbhs.edu/) and the [Harvard MIT Math Tournament](https://www.hmmt.org/).
 The problems I think are the coolest appear in **bold**.
 I have given each problem a subjective difficulty score, from I to V (easiest to hardest).

-*Updated 3/10/22*
+*Updated 5/24/22*

 # Competitive Programming